dirl75/WeatherPredictionTask/version2018/Experimental_Paradigm/readme.md

 # Weather Prediction Task (Psychtoolbox)

 This task is based originally on the WPT version in Kumaran et al., Neuropsychologia 2007 (https://doi.org/10.1016/j.neuropsychologia.2007.04.007).

-The code contained here was used in a replica of Kumaran et al., conducted at the Centro de Estudios en Neurociencia Humana y Neuropsicología, Facultad de Psicología, Universidad Diego Portales, Santiago, Chile.
+The code contained here was used in a replica of the study of Kumaran et al., conducted at the Centro de Estudios en Neurociencia Humana y Neuropsicología, Facultad de Psicología, Universidad Diego Portales, Santiago, Chile.
 This work was published in the International Journal of Psychophysiology (https://doi.org/10.1016/j.ijpsycho.2026.113431).

 This repository contains MATLAB scripts to run an experimental **Weather Prediction Task** integrated with **Psychtoolbox-3** and eye-tracking functionality (Eyelink).